trywilco/wilco-docs/docs/building-your-quest/repository.md

 │   │   ├── frontend
 ```

-The user's repository will result with the following structure after starting the quest:
+The user's repository will result in the following structure after starting the quest:
 ```
 User's Repository
 ├── readme.dm